Best Real Estate Crowdfunding Platforms 2020

 4. Limited Upside

-Your returns are limited to the terms of the loan.
+The set terms of the loan limit your potential return.
 Whatever interest rate you set is what you get.
 If the developer makes a killing flipping the property you back as a debt investor, you don’t share in the profits.
 You would need to be an equity investor to do so.

 Equity investors have an ownership interest in the property.
 As a result, they stand to gain if there is any upside and lose if there is any downside.
 Equity investors share the upside if the property appreciates and share the cash flows if the building is producing income.